cocos/cocos-docs/en/concepts/scene/light.md

 This chapter introduces how lighting works and how to use it in Cocos Creator.

 The implementation of lighting in Creator simulates the effect of light on the real world.
-Adding light sources to the scene can make the scene produce corresponding lighting and shading effects to get better visual effects.
+Adding lights to the scene can make the scene produce corresponding lighting and shading effects to get better visual effects.

 ![light scene](light/lighting.png)